Santiago de Querétaro is an hour away; Ciudad de Mexico is 3 hours away

 What about group sizes and pricing?

 For this private adventure, the max client to guide ratio is 4:1 and cost is per person.
+The max client to guide ratio for Multi-Pitch Climbing is 2:1.

 Costs per person will decrease as the group grows for private tours, so it’s the perfect opportunity to climb with friends and family.